 10. Warm and Cold Balayage

-This two-toned lavender balayage hair is a flattering mixture of warm and cold shades of purple that’ll suit most skin tones.
+This two-toned purple balayage hair is a flattering mixture of warm and cold shades of purple that’ll suit most skin tones.
 Keeping the roots dark saves you salon visits, and the combo of the relaxed half knot at the crown and loose curls is a soft and effortless look.

 11. Silver and Lavender Bob